COVID-19 pandemic in Uruguay: Epidemiology

+President Luis Lacalle Pou announcing the first cases of COVID-19 in Uruguay during a press conference with his cabinet.

 The first four cases, all imported, were reported on 13 March.
 One of them had attended a wedding with 500 people, and two others had taken a six-hour bus trip from Montevideo to Salto.
 Some of the other passengers on this ride were contacted by the authorities and developed symptoms.

 On 14 March, it was announced that the two patients who took the bus ride on 8 March generated some 200 contacts, who were categorized as suspected cases with home quarantine recommended.

 Local transmission was established with two non-imported cases reported on 15 March.
 The first patients showed mild symptoms of COVID-19.
 In the preceding days, more than 60 suspected cases had been analyzed and ruled out at air and sea ports in Uruguay.
 It is believed that the relatively late arrival of COVID-19 cases in Uruguay is related, among other things, to the country's scarce direct air connections with the countries most affected by the virus: China, Germany, northern Italy, Iran, and South Korea.

 On 15 March a doctor who works at two medical institutions tested positive.
 The patients who had visited him and the members of the medical team were contacted.

 On 16 March, it was announced that one of the infected people was at a wedding in Paraguay and later on Friday, 6 March, went to a Uruguayan First Division football club pre-game meeting, which generated at least 20 suspected contacts.